KewbitXMR/haveno-app/README.md

 - Secure integration with Trezor hardware wallet devices.
 - Biometric security for mobile devices, for devices that domt have this, a pin or encryption passowrd to unlock the memory store of the app.

-## Status

-The project is currently in public pre-release stage, this is aimed at recieving valuable feedback on improvements to the platform.
-All pre-release builds are setup on the haveno stagenet and the test daemons are hosted by myself and some members of the community.

-## Security

-It's important to note that the **pre-release builds are not intended to be used for any kind of financial transactions** at this time, please read the current licence for this project under the LICENSE.md.
-Additonally, it's recommended to install these builds on disposable phones or Android emulators rather than your main devices, though realistically it should be fine depending on where you live.
-Please be aware that the application automatically routes all traffic through Tor (see [The Tor Project](https://thetorproject.org)) which may be illegal in certain jurisdications.
-It is not possible to use a clearnet daemon, for your security.

-### Orbot Installation

-To ensure all traffic is routed securely through Tor, you must install and activate Orbot on your device:

-1. Download Orbot from the [Google Play Store](https://play.google.com/store/apps/details?id=org.torproject.android).
-2. Open Orbot and follow the on-screen instructions to activate it.

-### Network Endorsements

-We are not endorsing or dencouncing any particular currently operating networks from the Haveno Plus platform, you'll have the ability to choose your network, upon official release.

-## Project Activity

-I am currently working on this project fulltime and will be for at least the next 2 months, whereby continued support would require sponsorships or bounties for certain features.

 ### Why u no open sawse?